Railways earned Rs 139.20 cr from sale of platform tickets in 2018-19: Piyush Goyal

 Railways earned Rs 139.20 crore from the sale of platform tickets in 2018-19 and Rs 78.50 crore till September this fiscal, the ministry informed the Parliament on Wednesday.

-Replying to a query in Lok Sabha, Railway Minister Piyush Goyal said while railways earned Rs 230.47 crore from advertisements and shops, including those on the platforms in 2018-19, it earned Rs 128.40 crore till September this fiscal from the same source.
+Replying to a query in Lok Sabha, Railways Minister Piyush Goyal said Rs 230.47 crore were earned from advertisements and shops including those on the platforms in 2018-19.

-"As per the extant policy, contracts for shops and advertisements are awarded after open competitive bidding.
-The rates are the outcome of the competition during the bid," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)